-1) In order to comply with GDPR, all the websites, blogs and the ecommerce platform of Global China Institute are moving from a US host to a UK host.
+1) In order to comply with GDPR, all the websites, blogs and the ecommerce platform of Global China Academy are moving from a US host to a UK host.
 The majority of the migration work is expected to be completed by the end of September.
 However, the work has already affected normal usage of our websites and emails, and we apologise sincerely for any inconvenience caused.

 2) At the same time, we are also upgrading our back-end system, which causes replacement of all the links and other issues.
 The updating is expected to be completed by the end of 2018.